 NSU

 NSU was a German motorcycle and automobile manufacturer that was once the world’s largest motorcycle producer in the 1950s.
-They ceased motorcycle production in 1969 but not after they became a world leading manufacturer in 1955 with over 350,000 bikes
+They ceased motorcycle production in 1969, but were once a world leading manufacturer selling over 350,000 bikes.

 Bridgestone